CarlMurray/failte-pp2/README.md

 ## Site Structure

 - **fáilte** has four pages:
-    - The landing page contains the primary feature of the site - an interactive map showing 600+ attractions, with a search input feature.
+    - The '[Map](https://www.failte.app/index.html)' page contains the primary feature of the site - an interactive map showing 600+ attractions, with a search input feature.
-    - The 'Play' page features a geo-guessing game where users can test their knowledge of Ireland's attractions.
+    - The '[Play](https://www.failte.app/play.html)' page features a geo-guessing game where users can test their knowledge of Ireland's attractions.
-    - The 'About' page contains a short description of the site and its purpose.
+    - The '[About](https://www.failte.app/about.html)' page contains a short description of the site and its purpose.
 Additionally it includes an attribution statement to credit Fáilte Ireland for the data used for the site.
-    - The 'Contact' page allows users to contact the site owner (me) with feedback, questions and suggestions.
+    - The '[Contact](https://www.failte.app/contact.html)' page allows users to contact the site owner (myself) with feedback, questions and suggestions.
     ![Diagram showing site map](assets/readme/img/sitemap.png "Sitemap")

 ## Features

 ### First Visit

-- The main app checks the window.localStorage property to check if it's the user's first time visiting the site.
+- The main app checks the `window.localStorage` property to check if it's the user's first time visiting the site.
 On first visit, a modal is shown to provide some context on what fáilte is and CTA's are provided to allow users to easily navigate to the About page to read more before interacting with the Map.
 ![First visit modal](assets/readme/img/first-visit-modal.png "First visit modal")

 ### Navigation Bar